edwiee/OneLink/README.md

 # Onelink

-Onelink is an experimental link-in-bio tool, where the data lives in the URL.
+Onelink is an experimental link-in-bio tool, where the data lives in the URL, designed with Nuxt and VueJS.

 <img src="DEMO.png" alt="DEMO" />